VPDC

 GlaxoSmithKline (GSK)

-*Diphtheria – containing vaccines can be administered with other vaccines.
+*Diphtheria-containing vaccines can be administered with other vaccines.

 ***Preferred for American Indian and Alaska Native infants based on the Haemophilus influenzae type b (Hib) component.

-Storage and Handling
+Vaccine Reporting, Storage, and Handling

-Proper vaccine storage and handling practices play an important role.
-For general recommendations and guidance access the Vaccine Storage and Handling Toolkit.
+Storage and Handling: For general recommendations and guidance access the Vaccine Storage and Handling Job Aids.

 Adobe Reader